 By Raja Furqan Ahmed,

-(The writer is a student of International Relations and Freelance journalist currently based in Islamabad, Pakistan.
-He can be reached at [email protected])
+(-The writer is a freelance journalist currently based in Islamabad, Pakistan.
+He can be reached at [email protected] or @furqanraja1122 on Twitter.)